Outside the Word of God

 A Sermon on Amos 8:9-12Read more

-God made man for Himself and His own pleasure.
-Listen as Dr. Martyn Lloyd-Jones looks at Amos 8:9-12 to see the warnings of sin and the promises of obedience God gave to Israel.
+God made humanity for Himself and His own pleasure.
+In this sermon on Amos 8:9–12 titled “Outside the Word of God,” Dr. Martyn Lloyd-Jones looks at the warnings of sin and the promises of obedience God gave to Israel.
 The Christian message starts with personal condemnation and exposure of sin, but it does not stop there.
-Hear the gracious message of God making a way for man in spite of his grievous sin.
-God's only Son came to deliver man from the wrath he deserved.
-Why does man ignore the Word of God?
-Man thinks he knows better.
-This is the same today as in Amos, with the children of Israel.
-Is this you?
-Man doesn't like the Word of God because he doesn't like what it commands and what it prohibits.
+Hear the gracious message of God making a way for people in spite of their grievous sin.
+God’s only Son came to deliver humanity from the wrath they deserved.
+Why do people ignore the word of God?
+They think they know better.
+This is the same today as in Amos’s time with the children of Israel.
+Humanity doesn't like the word of God because they don’t like what it commands and what it prohibits.
 This is a moral problem.
 Is religion just a parachute to fall back on in time of need?
-God sends His word and speaks, but man ignores it.
-God chastises and punishes, but gives hope by calling man back to Himself through famines.
-Learn about the worst famine of all–the silence of God.
-The disobedient man is left to himself–completely hopeless.
-Nothing he or anyone else can do will improve his position.
+God sends His word and speaks, but people ignore it.
+God chastises and punishes, but He gives hope by calling people back to Himself through famines.
+Learn about the worst famine of all—the silence of God.
+The disobedient person is left to themselves and completely hopeless.
+Nothing they or anyone else can do will improve their position.
 Find a firm foundation in the hope of Christ.

 Additional Scripture Translations